North Carolina vs. Pittsburgh Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Spread & Total Prediction for North Carolina vs. Pittsburgh

-North Carolina's record against the spread so far this season is 6-5-0, while Pittsburgh's is 7-6-0.
-In terms of going over the point total, games involving the Tar Heels are 7-4-0 and the Panthers are 9-4-0.
-The two teams average 166.8 points per game, 9.3 more points than this matchup's total.
+North Carolina's record against the spread this season is 6-5-0, and Pittsburgh's is 7-6-0.
+The Tar Heels are 7-4-0 and the Panthers are 9-4-0 in terms of hitting the over.
+The teams average 166.8 points per game, 8.3 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM